phddamuge/phddamuge.github.io/index.md

 [Last Updated May 2023][Designed by Yongwei Zhou]

 ## News
+- 09/2023: One paper is accepted to IEEE/ACM Transactions on Audio, Speech, and Language Processing.
 - 02/2022: Our [UniRPG](https://arxiv.org/pdf/2210.08249.pdf) (EMNLP 2022) achieves the Top-1 on [TAT-QA](https://nextplusplus.github.io/TAT-QA/) leaderboard.
 - 02/2022: Our [OPERA++](https://aclanthology.org/2022.naacl-main.119.pdf) (NAACL 2022) achieves the Top-1 on [DROP](https://leaderboard.allenai.org/drop/submissions/public) leaderboard.
 - 01/2021: Our [RoR](https://aclanthology.org/2021.findings-emnlp.160.pdf) (EMNLP 2021-Findings) achieves the Top-1 on [QuAC](https://quac.ai/) leaderboard.